Hi, I’m Kathleen

 In clinic, I focus on optimising day-to-day living through diet, lifestyle, herbal therapy and acupuncture.
 I hold a particular interest in working with the health of women, new parents and families; as I am passionate about creating healthy foundations for our next generation.
 However, I love working with people from all walks of life, helping to institute changes that can become life-long health habits.

-Away from the clinic, the things I enjoy most are: spending time with my husband, raising our daughter, connecting with friends, reading, writing, travelling, daydreaming, bad puns, practicing yoga and handstands.
+Away from the clinic, the things I enjoy most are: spending time with my husband, raising our daughter, connecting with friends, reading, writing, travelling, daydreaming, bad puns, practising yoga and handstands.
 I also really love being outside, whether that’s sitting in the sunshine reading the paper, bushwalking or swimming… I dig it all.